 A common example is the lead scoring systems that you come across in call centers.
 They're used to pre-qualify and score leads to increase the potential of a sale during a call.
 But - keep in mind that most of these data are unstructured notes or transcripts - and unless you have a very consistent process (or a Machine Learning model) in place, mistakes will likely happen.

 Your company's traffic is also a great source of data for lead prioritization.
 Using website tracking tools, or your website chat widget data, you can utilize how potential consumers engage with your company's digital properties.

 By defining what a high-quality lead is for your business, you can set up a workflow to send "trigger reports" directly into your sales staffs’ inboxes.

 Salespeople utilizing AI technologies have a better chance of finding prospects who are most likely to buy from them.
 Sales representatives also employ AI to forecast when they are most likely to make sales.
 The AI algorithms scan for individuals that are highly likely to buy into your firm or business's solutions based on not only behavior, but also sentiment, and the topic of all previous communication.

 Day-to-day sales automation

 AI might also automate or enhance your workload to free you up for higher-value activities.

 Artificial intelligence has the potential to help you with everything from scheduling appointments to assessing a sales team's pipeline by automatically performing these tasks for you.
-It can even make these processes far easier by leveraging your past usage data in order to make judgments when providing the outputs.
+It can even make these processes far easier by leveraging your past usage data to make judgments when providing the outputs.